-According to Simon Sinek, “How” message can also interact with the limbic brain.
-It is a crucial region that controls behavior and emotion.
+According to Simon Sinek, “How” messages can also interact with the limbic brain.
+It is a crucial region that controls behaviour and emotion.

-The what is the last component.
-Every organization on the world is proficient in what they perform.
-No matter how big or little the business is, or what sector it operates in, this is true.
-Everyone has no trouble describing the goods or services their business offers or the position they hold.
+The What is the last component.
+Every organisation in the world is proficient in what they perform.
+This is true no matter how big or small the business or sector it operates in.
+Everyone has no trouble describing the goods or services their business offers or their position.

 The what serves as evidence for your why.
 If the outcome of your efforts mirrors your why, it means that your what is also powerful.
-The actions you will do to further your why can be included in your what.
-Although the majority of individuals start here, it is important to finish with what.
-To ensure that everything you do, has purpose.
+Your actions to further your why can be included in your what.
+Although most individuals start here, it is essential to finish with what.
+To ensure that everything you do, has a purpose.

 The only way people will know what you believe is by the things you say and do, and if you’re not consistent in the things you say and do, no one will know what you believe.Simon Sinek, Start with Why

-According to Simon Sinek, “What” message mainly appeals to the neocortex, the rational section of our brain.
+According to Simon Sinek, the “What” message mainly appeals to the neocortex, the rational section of our brain.
 The limbic brain is where “Why” and “How” are more effectively accessed.
 It is more of a decision-making driver than the cerebral cortex.
-Instead than concentrating on what they do, successful people and organizations explain why they do what they do.
+Instead of concentrating on what they do, successful people and organisations explain why they do what they do.

 The Golden Circle by Simon Sinek in practice

-It’s difficult to comprehend Elon Musk and Tesla’s recent achievements without taking into account their Why.
+It’s difficult to comprehend Elon Musk and Tesla’s recent achievements without considering their Why.
 Their Golden Circle appears as follows: